The Birthplace of Buddha is in dire need of some spirituality

 Getting back is even more painful.
-The direct Lumbini Bazaar to Kathmandu bus, Sakura, no longer runs.
-So now you have to take an overpriced shared taxi from Lumbini bazaar to Bhairahawa bus station and battle for a ticket to Kathmandu or Pokhara.
+The direct Lumbini Bazaar to Kathmandu bus runs once again in 2018.
+Otherwise you have to take an overpriced shared taxi from Lumbini bazaar to Bhairahawa bus station and battle for a ticket to Kathmandu or Pokhara.
 That is if you managed to survive the local travel agents selling you overpriced tickets at Lumbini Bazaar under the guise of promised seats or booked out seats – they never book out.

-It’s all about money, cheating, getting one over on visitors and it’s getting worse.
+It’s all about money, cheating, getting one over on visitors.

 Transport to / from Lumbini is a painful process when really it should and could be a lot nicer.